Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 budget to allow 1% of response latencies in a single minute to take any amount of time (up to infinity).
 Not all SLIs will have error budgets though, since it all depends on how you define your SLI.

 **In an SLO**, an error budget appears as soon as we set our objective.
-For example, if we target 99.9% availability, we've effectively created a 0.1% error budget for ourselves.
+For example, if we expect 99.9% availability, we've effectively created a 0.1% error budget for ourselves.
-Another example, if we target 99.999% availability but only between the hours 09:00 and 10:00, then we have two error
+Another example, if we expect 99.999% availability but only between the hours 09:00 and 10:00, then we have two error
 budgets: One of 0.001% unavailability between the hours 09:00 to 10:00 (3.6 seconds), and one of 100% unavailability outside of those hours (assuming no other SLOs are set).